dragos-tudor/backend-storing/README.md

 ### Remarks
 - sql server entity functions are unit-testable!
-- all integration tests use podman containers created when container is started (wip container needs to be stopped and restarted each time when the container start)
+- all integration tests use internal podman containers created when container is started (wip container needs to be stopped and restarted each time when the container start)